Retired police officer A.J. Gillinger, 51, talked his son out of following in his footsteps.

 Mitchell called Gillinger the day of the incident, and said, “We had to fire a lot of rounds … I couldn’t get her to stop, and I knew I had to get her to stop.”

-Jason Smith, president of the Oklahoma Fraternal Order of Police, said of the case last year, “This would be the first time in American history that a police officer or anybody was charged with the crime of murder for shooting at an active shooter.”
+Jason Smith, president of the Oklahoma Fraternal Order of Police, said of the case in 2019, “This would be the first time in American history that a police officer or anybody was charged with the crime of murder for shooting at an active shooter.”

 Between an Axe and a Hard Place